Do you like the idea of babywearing, but the cost of a carrier has you crying?

 1. Soft-Structured Carrier

 A soft-structured carrier is the baby carrier many typically think of when they think of babywearing.
 It is a soft body with padded straps that go around the parent’s shoulders and waist.
 The straps do not tie.
 Instead, they buckle closed to keep the baby safely in place.

-A wrap is a single piece of long fabric that the parent wraps around their body to carry the baby.
+A baby wrap is a single piece of long fabric that the parent wraps around their body to carry the baby.
 Wraps are versatile and can be folded and tied in a different way to hold your baby on your chest, back, and even your hip.

-A sling is a baby carrier used to carry your baby on either your hip or side.
+A ring sling is a baby carrier used to carry your baby on either your hip or side.
 It goes over one shoulder and wraps diagonally around your waist.
 It is often held together with a metal ring that helps to tighten the sling and keep it secure.

 4. Mei Tai

 A mei tai carrier is a cross between a soft-structured carrier and a wrap.
 The body of the carrier is a structured fabric piece with four long ties that wrap around you and your child and tie to secure the carrier in place.
 With a mei tai, you can hold your baby facing your chest, facing outward to the world, or on your back.

 How Do You Make Baby Carriers?

 The idea of making a sling might seem complicated and even intimidating.
 Don’t be scared though — even a complete beginner can make their sling with a no-sew tutorial.
 Below you will find projects for every skill level.

 - Gather your supplies.
 You will need two rings made specifically for babywearing, 2.25 yards of fabric, a sewing machine, pins, thread, measuring tape, and an iron.

 - Your fabric is going to be wider than you need, so first cut the fabric so it is 28 inches wide and still 2.25 yards in length.

 - Lay the fabric so that the design is facing down and fold the longer side ¼ of an inch inward.
 Iron the folds so that they crease, then fold another ½ inch and iron again.
 Pin these folds to prepare them for sewing.